I grew up eating most of my vegetables stuffed or doused in olive oil because well, olive oil.

 These vegetarian capsicums are stuffed with rice, herbs and baharat, an aromatic spice blend used in Middle Eastern cuisine.
 Other stuffings include pine nuts, chickpeas, sumac and paprika.
 Serve as an entrée or as part of a banquet - either way, you'll be more than satisfied with what's on your plate!

 This is one of our Top 50 vegetarian recipes on-site and is a speciality of chef Somer Sivrioglu's mother.
 Traditionally in Turkey, small long eggplants are cut in half, hollowed out, then put on strings and dried out in the sun.
-In the rural areas, it is not possible to find eggplant in winter, so this is a great way of preserving them.
+In some rural areas, it is not possible to find eggplant in winter, so this is a great way of preserving them.